-The meetings lasted an average of 5 hours, considered adequate in satisfying the need for thorough development and discussion of items on the agenda, also in view of the proper information, and the number of meetings held.
+The meetings lasted an average of 3.5 hours, a time length that can be considered adequate to satisfy the need for thorough development and discussion of items on the agenda, also in view of the proper information and the number of meetings held.

-In 2019, the Committee has held 7 meetings at the date of approval of this Report.
+In 2020, at the date of approval of this Report, the Committee has held 8 meetings.